SajivJess/RAG-CHATBOT/README.md

 - Resource usage (verified via Task Manager and nvidia-smi):
  - RAM: ≤ 12GB
  - GPU VRAM: ≤ 4GB with quantized 7B Llama/GGUF
- - Typical CPU/GPU load: low
+ - Typical CPU load: low

+ **Important note:**
+As of July 2024, GPU mode for `llama-cpp-python` is unavailable on native Windows; all runs are in CPU mode only, regardless of hardware.
+- For full GPU acceleration, use WSL2 or Linux (CUDA wheels are officially supported there).

 - **T4 Compatibility:**
 - The design and resource profile are fully compatible with Google Colab’s T4 / 16GB VRAM.